udacity/ud406/2.7.01-Solution-JsonParsing/README.md

 We've included a copy of Overlap2D in the root of this repository, or you can download a copy from http://overlap2d.com/

+Let's create a new project(File -> New Project) and call it, GigaGalLevels.
+The Original Size is the dimensions of your complete level all across all screens.
+It's fine to leave it at the default of 1920 x 1200.
+Pixels per WUnit stands for pixels per world unit.
+This is mainly useful when you have a very large world that would be hard to manage in pixels.
+For GigaGal, we measure the world in pixels so change this to 1.
+That way we don't have to convert the output of Overlap2D before we display a level.

+This area is the scene.
+It holds all the components of your level.
+A project comes with a single scene called MainScene with nothing in it.
+You can create another level by selecting File -> Scenes -> Create New Scene.
+Name it Level1

+Let's add some platforms.
+Navigate to File -> Import Resources.
+From here you can import the GigaGal assets.
+It's important to note that drag and drop doesn't work on all platforms.
+Include  `standing-right.png`, the powerup, the platform, the enemy, and the first frame of the exit portal.

+Just one step left before we can build a level from our resources.
+We need to convert our platform graphic into a 9patch.
+You can do this by dragging a platform into the scene, right clicking, and selecting "convert to 9patch.

+One final detail: we'll only use enemy graphic in our level as a marker.
+To actually specify that we a platform needs an enemy on it, we'll give it the identifier "Enemy".

 ## Level Loading